RajeshDM/RajeshDM.github.io/_pages/about.md

 I am a PhD student in Computer Science at Oregon State University, where I work on artificial intelligence and robotics.
 My research focuses on developing intelligent planning and learning systems that can operate effectively in complex real-world environments.
 My current work explores several key areas in AI:

-Hierarchical planning and partial observability
-Graph neural networks and relational learning for classical planning Task and Motion Planning (TAMP) for robotic manipulation and navigation Learning affordance models for robotic interaction with environments
+Hierarchical planning and partial observability (POMDPs) Graph neural networks(GNN) and relational learning for classical planning Task and Motion Planning (TAMP) for robotic manipulation and navigation Learning affordance models for robotic interaction with environments